Alex-wcl/yet-another-storm-ui/README.md

 # About the UI

 The new storm ui is still web-based.
 Instead of using links, it will use tabs to list top-level content.
-There are "Overview" tab, "Host" tab and topology tab(s).
+There are "Overview" tab, "Settings" tab,"Host" tab and topology tab(s).

 Tabs are listed on the right-top of the page.
 The following is details about the tabs.

  ![image](https://raw.githubusercontent.com/deepnighttwo/yet-another-storm-ui/master/README.img/head.png)

+# Settings tab

+Settings tab now has one setting only.
+In case there are more than one storm cluster, yasu supports switch storm restful URL in this tab.
+Specify a new URL and click the "Update Storm URL" button, the new URL will be stored in cookie and sent to server.
+And the UI's data will comes from the new URL.

 ## Overview tab